-To edit a locked PDF, you first need to identify what kind of restriction it has, as some PDFs are protected with a password, while others limit editing, printing, or copying.
+Editing a locked PDF can be challenging.
+You first need to identify what kind of restriction it has, because some PDFs are protected with a password, while others limit editing, printing, or copying.

 In this article, we will delve further into the different types of PDF restrictions, ways to work around them, and common problems you might encounter when troubleshooting the issues.